 - 1. Knowledge of the structure of the nucleon in 3D, the strong force and QCD. - 2.
 Reconstruction techniques (pattern-recognition) and data analysis. - 3.
 Innovative techniques of position sensitive photo-detection at low cost. - 4.
 Integrated electronics for new types of photodetectors. - 5.
-New instruments for medical diagnostics and therapy and biomedical research.
+New instruments for diagnostics and medical research.